TZW1998/ParaTAA-Diffusion/README.md

 ## 2. ParaTAA with SD v1.5
 The used SD models can be found here \[[SD 1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5)\].
 Most of the parameters are the same as the ones used in the paper, in the following command, we only list the key parameters.
 ```
-# Running ParaTAA with DiT on 8 GPUs, key parameters below
 accelerate launch --num_processes 8 parallel_sd.py \
 --prompt <> \ # The prompt use for text-to-image generation
 --model_path <> \ # The path to the diffuser pipeline of the SD 1.5 model